 We can expect to grow in true holiness, which is more and more treasuring what God treasures and despising what God despises.

-So that means I plan to be expanding on this topic in the coming days, but for right now, I want to say that our Savior has no interest in breaking you—He’s already been broken for all of us.
+Our Savior has no interest in breaking you—He’s already been broken for all of us.
 I hope you’ll be able to hear that, especially if you’ve been abused.

 Instead, He wants to heal you and restore you.
 He wants to hold you and keep you.
 He wants to turn your heart to Him.

 This is sanctification . . . this is what it means to walk in the Spirit.
 As we look to Him in faith, He accomplishes the progressive turning of our desires to be more and more aligned with His.
 (Breaking might happen because of our own mis-aligned wills or the evil of others, but He won’t be the one doing it.)